MailTape/MailTape-v1/_posts/2022-04-23-Hinako-Omori.md

 # MailTape's selection

 ## [Hinako Omori](https://hinakoomori.bandcamp.com/album/a-journey) - Ocean
 ImaCrea : **"**Hinako Omori has created truly transporting sound helped with binaural waves and live field recording incorporated in her music.
-This track reminds me of the comforting feeling so special I experiment when going to see the sea.**"**
+This track reminds me of the comforting feeling so special I experiment when going to see the sea.
+For the full experience, be sure to check her album freshly released ["A journey..."](https://hinakoomori.bandcamp.com/album/a-journey)**"**

 ## [OHYUNG](https://ohyung.bandcamp.com/album/imagine-naked-2) - yes my weeping frame!
 ImaCrea: **"**The vibe here reminds me of music by [The Caretaker](https://thecaretaker.bandcamp.com/) or [Leya](https://leya.bandcamp.com).
 It feels like suspended in time, indefinitely oscillating like a rocking chair in a blurry memory.**"**